 I wake up, eat some cereal while browsing social media and try to force myself to get out of bed.
-Recently, I’ve been just insanely exhausted and not wanting to leave my oh so comfortable bed.

 6:30-7:40 Study Time

 Depending on what day it is will determine the class.
 Normally, it’s Clinical Medicine, which is set up in “blocks”.
 This week is Neurology.
 We have an exam every 2 weeks.
 Class can be about anything from the pathology or physiology of a disease to going over a certain disease.
 It’s always PowerPoint slides, and normally about 100ish.
-We get a break at the hour mark (thank god) to stretch our feet and go to the bathroom
+We get a break at the hour mark (thankfully) to stretch our feet and go to the bathroom

 This class tends to be a rotating class depending on the day-anything from Human Behavior to PA roles.
 The nice thing is these classes are *slightly* less stressful.
 Still a lot of material that we have to know, and on the downside most of the classes only have 1 or 2 exams, so we REALLY have to know our stuff.
 Or, the class grade is based off of a final paper.

 So I try to go outside for this, even if it’s only 10-15 minutes.
 I normally eat my lunch and then do some studying or take a quiz.
 Especially if it is an exam week, I study.
 If I feel like I can’t study any more, I tend to just talk to my classmates or maybe watch some Netflix.